ShaftHQ/shafthq.github.io/docs/Properties/PropertyTypes.md

 ### File-based

-This is the traditional way of configuring SHAFT properties, using this approach you can simply create your own custom properties file.
+The traditional way of configuring SHAFT properties, using this approach you can simply create your own `custom.properties` file.

 :::tip
 You should use this approach if you have some properties that are global and not expected to change during execution, or properties that you wish to later override from your CLI execution (CI/CD server).